jonathancagua/jonathancagua/README.md

 <h1 align="center">Hello!
-I am a Firmware Engineer with over 10 years of experience in embedded systems development.</h1>
+I am a Firmware Engineer with experience in embedded systems development.</h1>

 **Technical Skills:**
 - Firmware development in Python, C, and other languages.